deephaven/web-client-ui/examples/component-template/README.md

 ## Build

-The build step will transpile TS to JS (using Babel), generate type declarations (using TSC), compile Sass to CSS (using dart-sass), and update .scss imports to import .css files (using Babel).
+The build step will transpile TS to JS (using Babel), compile Sass to CSS (using dart-sass), and update .scss imports to import .css files (using Babel).
+Type checks will be done by the root tsconfig through project references.
 Everything will be put in the `dist` folder.
 The babel config is located at the root of the web client-ui packages.
 You can extend/override parts of it by creating a `.babelrc`

 All JS/TS/JSX/TSX files you want in the output MUST be in `./src` since it is set as the `rootDir` in `tsconfig.json`